-Luckily, he found ELTABB and became a member.
-“That was a smart move.
+Luckily, Paul found ELTABB and became a member.
+“That was a smart move!
 I didn’t know then how smart it was,” he laughs.
-Paul got his first job by word-of-mouth recommendation from another member, doing level tests of English on the phone for a small company.
+He got his first job by word-of-mouth recommendation from another member, doing level tests of English on the phone for a small company.
 Gradually, more freelance work followed.
 After some time, he was put in touch with the manager of a major oil company in Schwedt.
 Being then hired as an in-house trainer for two full days a week turned out to be a stroke of luck, and he hasn’t looked back.

-One thing he highlights is that his success was a two-way street.
-He was very happy to be able to return the favours he got to other people as well.
-Having been part of ELTABB for twelve years now, Paul especially likes the regular social events and, in recent years, the increasingly younger average age of the members.
+One thing Paul highlights is that his success was a two-way street.
+He’s always been very happy to be able to return the favours he received and support his colleagues as well.
+Having been part of ELTABB for twelve years now, he especially likes the regular social events and, in recent years, the increasingly younger average age of the members.